 - Practice integrating somatic knowledge and social theory as a daily, embodied practice that supports vulnerable and boundaried participation in interim existence;

-- Practice reading social theory not purely as a mental, cognitive process but as an exercise in embodied engagement;
+- Practice reading social theory not purely as a mental, cognitive process but as an exercise in embodied transformation;

-- Practice learning to accountably walk the edge between our unresolved pasts and our unknown future;
+- Practice learning to vulnerably walk the edges between our unresolved pasts and our unknown future;

-- Practice exploring ‘extimacy’ as the foundation for potential relational repair.
+- Practice exploring ‘extimacy’ as a foundation for potential relational repair, interpersonally and in community.

 WHO SHOULD ENROLL:

-This advanced course is designed for activists, therapists, bodyworkers, physicians, healing artists, cultural workers, professors/teachers, advocacy professionals, etc., who situate their work in the realm of social justice praxis and are regarded with know-how in one-on-one or group/community work.
-It’s also ideally suited for those wanting to bring such work into one-on-one or community settings.
+This advanced course is designed for activists, therapists, bodyworkers, physicians, healing artists, conflict mediators, cultural workers, professors/teachers, advocacy professionals, etc., who situate their work in the realms of social justice praxis and are regarded with know-how in one-on-one or group/community work.
+It’s also ideally suited for those wanting to newly bring such work into one-on-one or community settings.
 This is not an introductory course and thus is not suitable for those new to thinking about raciality.
-This course is for individuals who have experience with long term social process work and its inherent messiness.
+This course is for individuals who have experience with long term social process work and its inherent challenges and uncertainties.